The MaDCaffers travel to MediaCityUk

 So Salford seems like a long way from Wales – and it is, not just in miles but the whole experience could not be further from rural Wales unless we went to Vegas.

 So we arrived on Thursday evening and I certainly did not have in mind for MediaCityUK what it actually turned out to be.
 I thought it was going to be a big building in the middle of Salford.
-Google maps was not a lot of help as it made the whole place look like a building site – you can even see cranes…
+Google maps was not a lot of help as it made the whole place look like a building site – you could even see cranes…

 So it turns out that once you’re inside MediaCityUK it’s a bit like a gated community, in a literal way, so if you try to drive into the complex you will come up against a rising road blocker – you can just see it at the end of the street, below…